Nightro/VSBlockJumper/readme.md

 # Usage

 Jumping takes you outside of the nearest block edge (i.e. the whitespace line adjacent to a block).
-If the cursor reaches BOF or EOF, we jump to the start of the first or last line (respectively).
+If the cursor reaches BOF or EOF, we jump there instead.

 ## Commands

 Due to existing keybindings within visual studio (and common extensions like resharper or visual assist), I was unable to implement intuitive default keybindings.
-I've listed what I wanted to use instead here, and encourage you to manually change your keybindings to those.
+Instead I've listed my preferences here, and encourage you to change your keybindings to those too.

 |        Command        |  Description                                               | Keybinding (Default)       | Keybinding (Ideal) |
 |:--------------------- |:---------------------------------------------------------- |:-------------------------- |:------------------ |